 Torchlight followed it with Hook, Line and Sinker in 2011, starring Waewae’s Rangimoana Taylor as a longtime truck-driver whose life threatens to go off the rails, after an eye test provides unwelcome news.
 The cast also features Geraldine Brophy (Second-Hand Wedding) and Carmel McGlone (The Marching Girls).
 Dominion Post critic Graeme Tuckett praised the film’s performances and “beautifully pitched script”, calling the result “likeable, admirable and hugely enjoyable”.

-The pair's third feature was The Great Maiden's Blush.
+The pair's third feature The Great Maiden's Blush was shot by celebrated cinematographers Alun Bollinger and Waka Attewell.
 This time the story was built around two people from very different backgrounds: a girl-racer in prison for manslaughter (Hope and Wire's Miriama McDowell), who plans to adopt out her baby, and a failed classical pianist (Renee Lyons) whose own baby is due to have a risky operation.
-The film was shot by celebrated cinematographers Alun Bollinger and Waka Attewell.
 "The directors make the most of the limitations," wrote Listener reviewer James Robins, "proving that care and dedication are worth far more than any blank cheque".
+Maiden's Blush was judged Best Self-Funded Film at the 2017 NZ Film Awards; McDowell took away Best Actress.

-Bosshard and Loader chose to distribute both features themselves, feeling the established model of releasing films leaves the distributor taking too high a cut of box-office returns.
-The cost of transferring a digitally-shot feature onto a 35mm format that is playable in most cinemas has often been prohibitive for low-budget film-makers.
-But Bosshard and Loader argue that even in the time between Waewae Express and Hook, Line and Sinker, the rapid spread of digital cinemas, plus advances in digital technology, have provided many more screening opportunities for their work.
+Bosshard and Loader chose to distribute all three features themselves, feeling the established model of releasing films left the distributor taking too high a cut of box office returns.
+Before digital projection became the norm in Kiwi cinemas, the cost of transferring a digitally-shot feature onto a 35mm format that could be played in cinemas often proved prohibitive for low-budget filmmakers.
+Bosshard and Loader argue that even in the time between Waewae Express and Hook, Line and Sinker, the rapid spread of digital cinemas — plus advances in digital technology — meant many more screening opportunities for their work.

 Bosshard has taught acting for the screen at Wellington's Performing Arts Centre for more than eight years.
 She also teaches a film production course at Victoria University.